NVIDIA/cuda-quantum/docs/sphinx/using/install/data_center_install.rst

 ++++++++++++++++++++++++++++++++++++

 Make sure your host system satisfies the `Prerequisites`_ listed above.

+- To use CUDA-Q with Python, you should have a working Python installation on the host system, including the `pip` package manager.
+- To use CUDA-Q with C++, you should make sure that you have the necessary development headers of the C standard library installed.
+You can check this by searching for `features.h`, commonly found in `/usr/include/`.
+You can install the necessary headers via package manager (usually the package name is called something like `glibc-devel` or `libc6-devel`).
+These headers are also included with any installation of GCC.

 To use CUDA-Q with Python, you should have a working Python installation on the host system, including the `pip` package manager.